| |

 major religion; which then the Romans took, protected, and further spread around

-the ancient world --
+the ancient world –

 a journey that took nearly 400 years to complete.

-Among the first to leave Libya for Egypt and start a number
+Among the first to leave Libya for Egypt and start a number of Christian communities

-and among the first to document the Christian philosophy and produce tumultuous
+the Christian philosophy and produce tumultuous volumes of Christian lore was

-volumes of Christian lore was the Berber St. Augustine of Algeria; both of whom
+the Berber St. Augustine of Algeria; whom together with Saint Mark are widely

-are now widely recognised as two of the most prominent figures of early
+regarded among the most prominent figures of early

 Christianity.